 Do you need a visa?

-Australian citizens travelling on an Australian passport to study in Italy for periods of up to 90 days no longer require a student visa.
+Australian citizens travelling on an Australian passport to study in Italy for periods of up to 90 days do not require a student visa.

 The same regulations apply to Australian citizens travelling to Italy on an Australian passport (and to citizens of countries who are exempt from applying for a visitor visa) for business, including teaching, and participation in a seminar, workshop or conference.

-If you intend to stay in Italy or the Schengen area for more than 90 days you must apply for both a visa before departure and also a permit to stay (permesso di soggiorno) within 8 days of arrival in Italy.
+If you intend to stay in Italy or the Schengen area for more than 90 days, you must apply for both a visa before departure and also a permit to stay (permesso di soggiorno) within eight days of arrival in Italy.

-Irrespective of your visa status in Italy, you must make a declaration of presence (dichiarazione di presenza) within 8 days of arrival.
+Irrespective of your visa status in Italy, you must make a declaration of presence (dichiarazione di presenza) within eight days of arrival.

 Consular contact information